 What this does is that if it finds the .nvmrc file in the current directory, it will execute

-nvm use automatically which will switch to the specified version in the config file.
+nvm install automatically which will switch to the specified version in the config file.
 If the version has not yet been installed, you can run

 nvm install without specifying the version as it is already in the